arnholm/cpde_3rdparty/msvc/README.md

     build_boost.cmd

 This script clones from github and compiles boost into static libraries.
-This build is quite lengthy and requiring several GB of disk space
+This build is quite lengthy and requiring several GB of disk space.
+Under Windows automatic linking via #pragma is used, so the libraries do not need to be explicitly linked, but the library path must be specified.

 Path | Value
  --- | ---